SAP/openui5-docs/docs/Enabling_Responsive_Paddings_3b718b5.md

 MyCustomControl._initResponsivePaddingsEnablement()
 ```

-As a result, application developers will be able to use classes, such as `sapUiResponsivePadding—header` and `sapUiResponsivePadding—content`, to enable the paddings on the respective element.
+As a result, application developers will be able to use classes, such as `sapUiResponsivePadding--header` and `sapUiResponsivePadding--content`, to enable the paddings on the respective element.

 ***